eroc123/obsidian-notes/Computer Science/Units/6 - Security, privacy and data integrity.md

-- Explain the difference between the terms security, privacy and integrity of data
+- Explain the [[Difference between security, privacy, integrity of data|difference between the terms security, privacy and integrity of data]]]
 - Show appreciation of the need for both the security of data and the security of the computer system
 - Describe security measures designed to protect